AEADataEditor/report-aea-data-editor-2020/README.md

 ## Locations
 The repository at [https://github.com/AEADataEditor/report-aea-data-editor-2020](https://github.com/AEADataEditor/report-aea-data-editor-2020) contains text, code, data, and output from running the code.

-The deposit at [https://doi.org/10.3886/E117884V1xxxx](https://doi.org/10.3886/E117884V1xxxx) contains code and data, as well as output.
+The deposit at [https://doi.org/10.3886/E135023V1](https://doi.org/10.3886/E135023V1) contains code and data, as well as output.

 ## Citing the code and data

-> Vilhuber, Lars, and Hyuk Harry Son.
-2021.
+> Vilhuber, Lars.
+2021b.
 “Code and Data for:  Report for 2020 by the AEA  Data  Editor.”
-AmericanEconomic  Association  [publisher],https://doi.org/10.3886/E117884V1xxxx
+American Economic Association  [publisher],https://doi.org/10.3886/E135023V1

 ## External dependencies

-Two data sources are internal files, not otherwise made available.
+A data source has internal files, not otherwise made available.

-Two data sources are:
+The data source is:

-> Vilhuber,Lars.
+> Vilhuber,  Lars.
 2021a.
-“Data files for AEA Repository migration.”American Economic Association [publisher],https://doi.org/10.3886/E117873V1.

-> Vilhuber,  Lars.
-2021b.
 “Process  data  for  the AEA  Pre-publication  Verification  Service.”
-American Economic Association [publisher], https://doi.org/10.3886/E117876V1xxxx
+American Economic Association [publisher], https://doi.org/10.3886/E117876V2

 ## Running code